kwisschen/commerce/README.md

-# Django project in Python for fictitious video-call auction service called 'Power Hour'
+# Django project in Python for video-call auction service called 'Power Hour'

 ### How to view the project:
 1. **Clone repo**